DevMountain/chatroom/README.md

 We're going to be building a basic chatroom.
 By the end of class, you'll all be able to chat with each other.
 Here's what you'll be working towards (http://jaredbeauchamp.com/experiments/chatroom/index.html).
 You'll have to do some CSS magic to make it look that good.
 Feel free to get creative with the styling, once you finish the core project.

-*This lesson has a less hand holding than the others have had.
+*This lesson has less hand holding than the others have had.
 That's on purpose.
 We're going to be dealing with some pretty advanced topics.
 Nothing you can't handle, it will just take some time and focus to figure out.*

 The concepts this project will cover are